 Mode = stream shows that the encoder is operating in 'stream' mode.
-In stream mode, each of the individual caption data streams can be passed through, removed, or replaced with new data by the encoder independently of each other.
-Extended Data Services (XDS) packets may also be inserted into the existing data streams.
+In stream mode, Extended Data Services (XDS) packets may be inserted into the existing data streams.
 See sections 4.4 to 4.6 for a list of the serial commands that are supported in stream mode.